jibrinx/jibrinx.github.io/index.md

 ## About Me
 <img src="assets/img/wavy.gif">
 <p align="justify"> Hi!
 I’m Jibrin.
 I love building projects and following my curiosity.
 I am always curious about how our world operates, and whether we can find a theory that will explain it all...
-I am currently building <a href="https://Redflow.io"  target="_blank">RedFLow Analytics </a> to ensure that no life is lost due to preventable blood shortages or inefficient transfusion decisions.
-I am using AI-powered predictive analytics to proactively bridge the gap between critical need and timely intervention to empower clinicians with data-driven insights to save lives, optimize blood resource allocation, and bring hope to patients in need. </p>
+My research applies Quantitative methods including machine learning, advanced statistical and bioinformatics techniques to investigate key questions in epidemiology to address emerging public health challenges.

 ## Education
-- **2022** - M.Sc.(With Distinction) in Artificial Intelligence and Data Analytics from the Institute of Digital Technologies at Loughborough University London.
+- **2022** - MS in Artificial Intelligence and Data Analytics from the Institute of Digital Technologies at Loughborough University London.
-- **2019** - B.Sc.(Hons) in Computer Science from University of Jos, Nigeria.
+- **2019** - BS (Hons) in Computer Science from University of Jos, Nigeria.

 ## Work Experience
 Previously, I served as a senior Machine Learning Engineer at <a href="https://greysoft.ng"  target="_blank">Greysoft Technologies</a>, Nigeria, leading a team of three ML engineers.
 Together, we tackled local challenges in education, agriculture, and the food supply chain, which led to the creation of impactful startups like  <a href="https://agrobays.com"  target="_blank">AgroBays Agrofoods </a>,  <a href="https://app.5minutes.ng"  target="_blank">5Minutes </a>, and the BRIT App (Bookkeeping, Receipting, Invoice, and Tax).<br>